mpolimen/little_screen_cinema/source/_posts/wysw-the-tatami-galaxy.md

 It goes for route #2 and hammers in the parallels with repetition.
 Specifically, key aspects of Watashi's life, irrespective of what decision he makes, always pop up: talking to a fortune teller and getting charged for a fortune that goes over his head, meeting Ozu who he blames for wasting his "perfectly lovely college life", and being around Akashi as she gets frightened by a moth.

-Every path leads him to the same conclusion:
+Despite the parallels, he still finds himself admitting:

 > I can't shake the regret.
 If I had chosen a different club, my years would have surely turned out differently.

 Making a decision can be HARD.
-Through its use of repetition, *The Tatami Galaxy* offers us comfort in the idea that whatever decision we make, our life will still brim with a mix of colors and some experiences and people will be a part of our life regardless, even if the details are a little different; conversely, it also reminds us that no decision will ever lead us to a rose-colored life of perfection.
+Through its use of repetition, *The Tatami Galaxy* offers us comfort in the knowledge that whatever decision we make, our life will still brim with a mix of colors, and some people and experiences will be a part of all of our possible lives, even if the details are a little different; conversely, it also reminds us that no decision will ever lead us to a rose-colored life of perfection.

 ### Personal Impact